pleacu/jbosstools-integration-stack-proto/README.md

 ## Summary

-This maven/tycho project specifies the process for building the JBoss Developer Studio Integration Platform (a.k.a JBoss Integration Tools, JBoss Integration Stack).
+This maven/ tycho project specifies the process for building the JBoss Developer Studio Integration Platform (a.k.a JBoss Integration Tools, JBoss Integration Stack).
 The JBoss Integration Tools are comprised of layered JBoss Developer Studio (JBDS) features/plugins.
 The project provides the ability to build both an equinox/p2 update site and a fully resolved aggregate site assembly.
 The established Integration